marshmallow-docs/packages/support/helpers.md

 ]);
 ```

 As you can see in the example, the `structure_array` has a name as the key.
-This is done so when you are looping through your groups, you are able the test which group you are currently looping.
+This is done so when you are looping through your groups, you are able the test which group you are currently looping..

 ```php
 foreach ($grouper as $group) {